-The distribution of accidental fires across the UK is uncertain.
-Distribution maps have been made using the CEH Land Cover Map 2000.
+The distribution of accidental fires across the UK is particularly uncertain.
+Distribution maps have been made using the Land Cover Map 2000 supplied by CEH.
 The land cover type has been matched to the type of accidental fire as shown in Table 3.6.
 Classes were added together on an equal basis to make aggregated land cover maps for each NAEI sector.

-The 'Accidental fires - dwellings' and 'Accidental fires - other buildings ' sectors have been mapped using the Census 2001 population distribution described in section 3.4 above.
+The 'Accidental fires - dwellings' and 'Accidental fires - other buildings' sectors have been mapped using the Census 2001 population.